ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 Spouts will generate `Tuples`, a `Tuple` is the main data structure within Storm.
 A Tuple is a named list of values, where a value can be of any type.
-It is however important that Storm can serialize all the values within a Tuple, so for a more exotic type you will need to implement a serializer yourselves.
+It is however important that Storm will serialize all the values within a Tuple, so for a more exotic type you will need to implement a serializer yourselves.

 `Bolts` do all the processing of your streams.
 A `Bolt` can send out to more then 1 stream.